 • Public Policy in Human Services

-Along with these courses, students might be required to complete a thesis, capstone, or end-of-the-year comprehensive exam, depending on the specific requirement of the college.
-Based on the college’s location, students would be required to complete certain hours of on-field internship as well.
+Along with these courses, students might be required to complete a thesis, capstone, or end-of-the-year comprehensive exam, depending on the college’s specific requirements.
+Based on the college’s location, students must also complete certain hours of on-field internship.

 On graduating from human services master programs, students will be efficient enough to take up roles and responsibilities in different dimensions of human services.
 Some of the skills they would have acquired are the ability to: